theron-wang/otr4j/README.md

 __Developmental__

+- ☑ Java assertions (`-ea`) provide additional sanity-checks to detect concerning cases such as working with all-zero byte-arrays early.
 - ☐ Support Java 7+ to be compatible with Android.
   _Reevaluate requirements, given Java 9+ modules, newer Android versions, etc._
 - ☑ Encapsulate cryptographic material such that design facilitates appropriate use and maintenance.